davidbp/light-search/README.md

-# parquet-search
+# light-search
-Fast full-text indexing and searching library focusing on searching over Parquet data.
+Fast full-text indexing and searching library focusing on searching over Tables such as parquet data.